-The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit both on the air and on the Internet.
+The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit.
 Today, Mike had a telephone interview with singer-songwriter-pianist Neil Sedaka.
 During the interview, Mike played several songs as performed by Neil Sedaka.
 Afterwards, Mike played songs written by Neil Sedaka as performed by other artists.

 - Next Door To An Angel - Neil Sedaka - 1962